This post may contain affiliate links. Please read our disclosure policy.

 Recipe Variations

-• Lemon Zest Twist: Add 1/4 teaspoon of fresh lemon zest to the batter.
-This gives a refreshing citrusy twist, complementing the blueberries beautifully.
-Also consider using lemon juice instead of vanilla for a refreshing lemon blueberry flavor.
+• Lemon Zest: Add 1/4 teaspoon of fresh lemon zest to the batter.
+You can also use lemon juice in place of vanilla for a bright lemon-blueberry flavor.

-These step-by-step photos and instructions help you visualize how to make a small coffee cake.
-See the recipe box below for ingredient amounts and full recipe instructions.
+These photos and instructions help you visualize how to make a small coffee cake with blueberries.
+See the recipe card below for ingredient amounts and full recipe instructions.

-2. In a small bowl, stir together the butter and sugar until well blended.
+2. In a small bowl, stir together the melted butter and sugar.

 melted butter and sugar in a mixing bowl.

-1. Add in the egg yolk and vanilla and stir until well combined.
+1. Add the egg yolk and vanilla, and mix until fully combined.

 egg, vanilla, butter and sugar in a mixing bowl.

-1. In a separate small bowl, whisk together flour, baking powder, cinnamon, and salt.
-Pour into the egg mixture and stir to combine.
+1. In a separate bowl, whisk together the flour, baking powder, cinnamon, and salt.
+Add to the wet ingredients and stir to combine.

-1. Stir in the milk and fold in the blueberries.
+2. Stir in the milk, then gently fold in the blueberries.

 coffee cake batter with blueberries in a bowl.